Mehul-Gupta-SMH/Article-Generation-Pipeline/README.md

 <span style="font-size:25px;">**_Agentic Article Generator_**</span>

-- AI-powered News Article Generation with Interactive Chat Interface (TBD)
+- AI-powered News Article Generation with an Interactive Chat Interface.
 - This repository showcases a project that leverages powerful language models (LLMs) to automate parts of the news article generation process.
 - It features two AI agents play the roles of editors, collaborating to create a concise and engaging summary of a given topic.